*We may earn a commission for purchases made using our links. Please see our disclosure to learn more.

 Mesima mushrooms are very popular in Asian countries and now also in the Western world for their medicinal properties.
 The fungi contain substances like beta-glucans, amino acids, lectin, polysaccharides, ellagic acid, caffeic acid and inoscavin amongst others.
 These compounds are responsible for its antioxidant, antiviral, anti-tumor and anti-bacterial properties.
 Studies examining the effects of Mesima mushroom extracts have found that the fungi can yield the following benefits:

 - Immune system regulation.
-Polysaccharide substances found in mesima mushrooms have been found to support the regulation of immune system responses and activate or suppress excessive responses when necessary.
+Polysaccharide substances found in mesima mushrooms may support the regulation of immune system responses and activate or suppress excessive responses when necessary.

 - Women’s health.
 Consumption of mesima mushroom supplement has been found in a study with female subjects to lower cytokine levels and thus boost fertility levels in women who are trying to conceive.
-The mushrooms have also been found to improve the general health of breast cells.
+The mushrooms may improve the general health of breast cells.

 - Cancer-fighting.
 Extracts of mesima mushrooms have been shown, in some clinical trials, to kill colon and prostate cancer cells and protect healthy cells from the side effects of chemotherapy.

 - Diabetes regulation.
-A water-based extract of the fungi has been found in a study to lower blood glucose levels in rats who were given the extract for several weeks.
+A study using a water-based extract of the fungi lowered blood glucose levels in rats which took the extract for several weeks.

-In addition to the above, mesima mushroom extracts can be used to treat excessive menstrual or intestinal bleeding.
+In addition to the above, mesima mushroom extracts are used to treat excessive menstrual or intestinal bleeding.
 They can also be used to control allergic reactions through the regulation of immune system cells.

 Because of their bitter taste, mesima mushrooms are not popular in the culinary world.
-Traditionally they have been used in dry powdered form in teas and other drinks and dishes.
+They are most prevalent in dry powdered form in teas and other drinks and dishes.
 You may use a small dose to boost the nutritional value of your teas, smoothies, soups, sauces and stews.
 Some describe its taste as being like strong coffee.
 If you wish to enhance the flavor and nutritional value of your coffee and cocoa drinks, here is a quick and easy recipe to try:

 Mesima Mushroom Ice latte